Sporkley/StrengthAndSorcery/README.md

 In the confusion of death, you disappear.
 When you kill a foe you may immediately apply your *Cloak of Shadow*.

 #####Honorable Death
-You kill for honor, not for lust or revenge.
+You kill for honor, not for bloodlust or revenge.
 Give +1 forward on *Parley* after killing a foe

 #####Stunning Blow
 You may apply the *stun* tag to your unarmed attacks instead of dealing damage